 Can you sell a house without building regs?

-If the works were carried out in accordance with building regulations, you can apply for a letter of regularisation.
+If the works were carried out in accordance with building regulations, you can apply for a regularisation certificate.
 This is a retrospective inspection or inspections carried out to check whether the work was building regulations compliant.
 This will give a you and the buyer peace of mind that the works are safe and no action will be taken against them to remedy the uncertified work.

 What happens if you don't get building regulations?